 I have 10s of thousands of friends, fans and followers across LinkedIn, Facebook, Twitter, Instagram, Pinterest, WhatsApp, emails and other channels.
 Collectively, my network has helped me tremendously in generating leads, acquiring customers, and offering fresh opportunities.

 Start by interacting and engaging with others.
 You can do so both online on LinkedIn, Facebook, and Twitter, as well as offline at networking events, workshops, and conferences.

 Like other people’s posts, comment thoughtfully on them, and share them with your own network.
 People like givers.

 You should also try to reach out to at least 4 to 5 different individuals at events, and find a way to connect with them online beyond the exchange of name cards.

-Personal brand building does not happen overnight.
+Personal brand building in Singapore does not happen overnight.
 They are shaped and honed through months, years and even decades of continuous work, refinement, and tweaks.

 Oh yes, I nearly forgot one thing.